 The plinth area is the covered built-up area that is measured at the floor level of any story of the building ( or even at the floor level of the basement of the building).

 Plinth area/ Built-up Area = Carpet Area of the building + area of the balcony + areas of the walls + parasitic area + opening of elevators, etc

-Note: storey in British and story in American.
+Note: A story in British and a Storey in American.

 The plinth area is also commonly known as the built-up area.

 In other words, the plinth area can also be defined as the total area occupied by the building as a whole.

 The total area refers to the entire area occupied by the building with the inclusion of the external walls, balconies, and internal walls.